 I was never was an Accidental Jane.
 I was determined to be an entrepreneur.
 My children were my strong motivating force.

-10 years ago, some challenges took me down the employee road.
-It lasted 7 years.
-I managed the marketing department of an Accounting firm.
+10 years ago some challenges took me down the employee road.
+I managed the marketing department of an Accounting firm for six years.
 I had an important lesson to learn.
 What was the lesson?
 Financial health does not just happen.
-Money is a resource that needs attention … earn it, save it, and grow it.
+Money is a resource that needs attention – earn it, save it, and grow it.
 Lesson Learned.

 Part time or flexible business.